underthehai/tp/docs/UserGuide.md

 ## Parameters

 The table below shows the type of parameters each different object requires.
-Do note that parameters are compulsory when creating the object.
+Do note that all parameters stated are compulsory when creating the object.

 #### Activity Parameters